Kremlin critic Khodorkovsky urges Russians: stop Putin's Ukraine war - NewsBreak

 Kremlin critic Khodorkovsky urges Russians: stop Putin's Ukraine war

-LONDON, Feb 24 (Reuters) - Mikhail Khodorkovsky, a former oil tycoon who fell foul of the Kremlin, urged Russians to oppose President Vladimir Putin's invasion of Ukraine, casting the conflict as an attempt by the Kremlin leader's entourage to hold onto power.
+LONDON (Reuters) -Mikhail Khodorkovsky, a former oil tycoon who fell foul of the Kremlin, urged Russians to oppose President Vladimir Putin’s invasion of Ukraine, casting the conflict as an attempt by the Kremlin leader’s entourage to hold onto power.

 “We need to be clear that it is Putin and his entourage who started the war in order to hold onto their power - not the Russian people,” Khodorkovsky said.
 “Unleashing a war of aggression and using the armed forces for personal gain signifies that a junta led by Putin has seized power in Russia.”